Get-EnvironmentVariable

 EXAMPLE 1

-Retrieves the value of the "PATH" environment variable.
+Retrieves the value of the "UserName" environment variable from the process target.

 PARAMETERS